Maryam-mary-karimi/HDI/README.md

 Notice: pgw is Patient's gateway and dgw is Doctor's gateway

-Assuming 365 data blocks for a year (each day one block), the optimum size for generalized bloom filter to keep false positive less than 1% is 10700 and temporary bloom filter can be as small as 20 bits.
+Assuming 365 data blocks for a year (each day one block), the optimum size for generalized bloom filter, to keep false positive less than 1%, is 10700 and temporary bloom filter can be as small as 20 bits.